vishwa-infosec/vishwa-infosec/README.md

 </h1>

-# 🌊வணக்கம், Na Vishwa — a cybersecurity hacker and chess tactician
+# 🌊வணக்கம், ഞാൻ Vishwa — a cybersecurity hacker and chess tactician

 ⚡Dodging malware by day, dodging pawns by night. ⚡ <br>
 🎯Precision is my vibe — a specialist, a perfectionist, and proudly irreplaceable (**sorry, AI**).  <br>